synzen/feedtracker/README.md

    * *Array\<String\>* `descriptionAnchors` - Anchor links found in the description
    * *Array\<String\>* `summaryAnchors` - Anchor links found in the summary

+***

 ### Fetcher

 #### Fetcher#addFeed(url[, scheduleName])
    * *String* `url` - URL of the feed
    * *String* `scheduleName` - Name of the schedule to add the feed to.
 Defaults to the default schedule if it exists

 Returns a promise since it requests the feed to check if it is a valid (returns a valid parsable 200-code response).
 Do not use this to add multiple links - use the pluralized method (addFeeds) instead for faster concurrent requests.
+Resolves with a Tracker.Feed object.

 #### Fetcher#addFeeds(urls[, scheduleName])
    * *Array\<String\>* `urls` - URLs of feeds
    * *String* `scheduleName` - Name of the schedule to add the feed to.
 Defaults to the default schedule if it exists

 Returns a promise.
 Concurrently requests the urls for validation.
+Resolves with an array of Tracker.Feed objects.
 Rejects all the URLs if a single one fails.

 #### Fetcher#addSchedule(schedule)
    * *Tracker.Schedule* `schedule` - The Schedule to add